Rinchu93/cgal/Guidelines/Testing.md

 ```
 will run all tests matching the regular expression `<pattern>`
 ```
-That option `-R <pattern>` can be used several times in the same ctest run.
+The option `-R <pattern>` can be used several times in the same CTest run.

 ### Verbose output
 If you pass the option `-V` (or `--verbose`), you will see the command lines used to run the tests, and the output of the tests.
 Otherwise, the output is only in the file `Testing/Temporary/LastTest.log` of your current build directory.

 ### Dry-run of CTest
-If you pass `-N` to the ctest command line, CTest will make a dry-run: it will *display* the list of all tests it will launch, instead of launching them.
+If you pass `-N` to the ctest command line, CTest will make a dry-run: it will *display* the list of all tests that it will launch, instead of launching them.
 You can pass both the options `-N -V` to see at the same time the command lines CTest will use.